-If you are only going abroad for one semester, you will need to consider what will happen to your room in Manchester for that semester.
-Read our guide to help you prepare for this but please note that the University of Manchester is no longer able to offer single-semester housing to students going on exchange for one semester!
+If you are only going abroad for one semester, you will need to consider what will happen to your room in Manchester for that semester and the University of Manchester is no longer able to offer single-semester housing to students going on exchange for one semester!

 You can also advertise your room through: www.spareroom.co.uk; www.gumtree.com; www.craiglist.com.
 Be cautious when using unmoderated housing boards.
 The above are methods that students have used in the past, but this is not official guidance from the University.